SATVILab/CompTemplate/README.md

 # README

-The purpose of this project is to
+The purpose of this compendium is to
-`[briefly describe the project's goals and objectives]`
+`[briefly describe the compendium's goals and objectives]`

 ## Contact